nononovak/otwadvent2018-ctfwriteup/README.md

 The final competition results can be found [here](https://advent2018.overthewire.org/dashboard/scoreboard/).

+The competition is now archived at the OverTheWire warzone.
+Details are at [http://overthewire.org/warzone/advent2018](http://overthewire.org/warzone/advent2018).

 ## Problems

 1. [Day0 Challenge - reversing (300)](./day0.md) - __SOLVED__: x86 disassembly - RC4 and bit operations to recover the flag